All Episodes

 Here, let's go to the audio sound bites.

-It's the forehead Paul Bagala.
+This is the forehead, Paul Bagala.

 Last night on CNN, Anderson Cooper 43.

-Cooper said, Do you believe forehead that it is in the Republicans' best interest to get this thing passed?
+Cooper said, Do you believe, forehead, that it is in the Republicans' best interest to get this thing passed?

-Some truly deeply uh want to help.
+Some truly deeply want to help.

 I know they do.